fish-shell/fish-shell/doc_src/faq.rst

   done

 (from http://mywiki.wooledge.org/BashFAQ/004)

-And for commands to suddenly stop working once a file with a matching name is created.

 For these reasons, fish does not do this, and instead expects asterisks to be quoted or escaped if they aren't supposed to be expanded.